luizvilasboas/ezcsv/README.md

 ## Contributing

 Contributions to ezcsv are welcome!
-If you find a bug or have an idea for improvement, please open an issue or submit a pull request.
+If you find a bug or have an idea for improvement, please open an issue or submit a merge request.

 ## License